ryman1/keeweb-wiki/Browser-AutoFill.md

     "path": "/Applications/KeeWeb.app/Contents/MacOS/util/keeweb-native-messaging-host"
 ```

-2. For Windows: add a registry entry as described in the guide below
+2. For Windows: add a registry key as described in the guide below

 3. Some browsers may need a restart